radusalagean/deadly-stages-sdl/README.md

     - https://github.com/libsdl-org/SDL_mixer/releases
     - https://github.com/libsdl-org/SDL_ttf/releases
 - Extract them in `~/sdl2-devel-mingw/`
+- Look at the compile script to see what's needed and where to put the files.

 ### macOS target (from macOS environment)
 - Install dependencies using brew: